“Licensed” is American English, while “licenced” is British English when used as a verb.

 8. Is pronunciation different?

-No, both are pronounced the same.
+No, both pronounced the same.

 Conclusion